 Call us free on 0808 168 9540

 There are three native newt species in the UK.
-Great crested newt, smooth newt, and palmate newt.
-Compared to the other newt species, adult great crested newts are significantly larger, have an orange strip on their toes, and can have a blotched orange belly.
-The male also has a tall crest along its back and a separate crest on its tail.
+Great crested newts, smooth newts, and palmate newts.
+The adult great crested newt is significantly bigger than the other two, has an orange strip on its toes, and can have a spotty orange belly.
+The male also has a crest over its body, and a crest on it tail.

 The survey season for great crested newt relates to their breeding period when they return to the ponds.
 They live most of their life in terrestrial habitat, such as rough grassland, hedgerows and woodlands.

 Great crested newts can be surveyed from April to June (depending on technique used), although the peak month is from mid April to mid May.
 Great crested newts are nocturnal and tend to emerge from hibernation when temperatures have risen above 5oC.
 This can be from February to May.
 Great crested newt surveys can involve several techniques:

 At Phlorum are able to advise on great crested newt issues and liaise with planning authorities.
 We have experienced surveyors who are licensed to undertake presence/absence and population assessment surveys and in addition we are able to compile European Protected Species Mitigation (EPSM) licence applications and District Level License (DLL).

 A licence is required to disturb or handle great crested newts.
 If they are present on a site then a European Protected Species Mitigation (EPSM) license, or a DLL, will be required.